-STRATEGIC ACTION 28

-Promote the introduction of product certification schemes and ecolabelling to inform consumer choice.

-Note: Is this Arctic specific
+eco-labellingNote: Is this Arctic specific? ?

 3. Removal

 The remote and harsh nature of the Arctic can make removal of marine litter a particular challenge.
 However, there are also numerous opportunities to engage both civil society and the private sector in removal activities.
-Removal activities around communities can bemotivating for residents as they can see an immediate positive effect on the local environment and the resources they use.
+Removal activities around communities can be educational and motivating for residents as they can see an immediate positive effect on the local environment and the resources they use.
 Programs may also target particular sectors such as fisheries or shipping.
 Clean up activities may also provide an opportunity for data collection, depending on the indicators that are developed for monitoring marine litter in the Arctic.

-Note: Should the paragraph above be moved to introduction section
+Note: Should the paragraph above be moved to introduction section??

-3.1 Fishing industry driven removal
+3.1 Fishing industry led removal

 STRATEGIC ACTION 34